Role of the Board

 The committee chair, in consultation with committee members, will determine the frequency and length of the meetings of the committee.
 The committee chair will report the highlights of meetings to the full Board following each meeting.

 The committee chair, in consultation with the appropriate members of the committee and management, will develop the committee's agenda.
 Any director, however, may recommend the inclusion of a specific agenda item for any committee meeting, regardless of whether the director is a member of such committee.

 Each committee will conduct an annual self-evaluation of its performance and report its assessment to the Board.

 Annual Evaluation of the Chief Executive Officer

 The Chief Executive Officer should provide to the Board an annual assessment on succession planning.
-There should also be available, on a continuing basis, the Chief Executive Officer's recommendation as a successor should he or she be unexpectedly disabled.
+There should also be available, on a continuing basis, the Chief Executive Officer's recommendation as a successor should he or she become unexpectedly disabled.
 This topic should be addressed regularly in Executive Session.